SolemmaLLC/ClimateStudioDocs/docs/daylightCustom.rst

 Custom Daylight Availability
 ================================================
-The "custom" daylight availability workflow is useful if the design team isn't targeting a specific accredtitation, or needs to adjust annual metrics to comply with a standard not listed in the sub-workflows drowdown.
+The "custom" daylight availability workflow is useful if the design team isn't targeting a specific accreditation, or needs to adjust annual metrics to comply with a standard not listed in the sub-workflows dropdown.
 Of all the sub-workflows, it provides the widest set of annual daylight statistics, and the most flexibility in defining lighting thresholds and occupancy schedules (which are set in the `occupied areas panel`_).

 .. _occupied areas panel: addAreas.html